-The Nature Link LLC offers a variety of in-school programming both in-person and virtually.
+The Nature Link offers a variety of in-school programs.
 See below for classroom programs.
-The Nature Link LLC nature-based programs include the use of STEAM and NGSS standards.
+The Nature Link’s nature-based programs include the use of STEAM and NGSS standards.
 If there is a topic you’d like your students to learn and you don’t see it below, please don’t hesitate to reach out for a custom program.

 Owl Investigate That!

 An owl-focused program that looks deep into owl adaptations, identification and owl pellet dissection.
 (Grades 2nd-5th)

 Animal Life Drawing

 This class is appropriate for ALL ages and can be integrated into any art, nature or science curriculum.
 Students will practice their drawing skills and improve their observational skills by meeting and studying a few animals up close.